rtyler/brokenco.de/_posts/2019-06-23-aids-lifecycle-2019.md

 out, making the coast look absolutely stunning as we pushed along it.

 Unfortunately however, I missed some spots with my sunscreen coverage.
-The inside portions of my upper thighs, and the gap between my long sleeves and the gloves.
+The inside portions of my upper thighs, the gap between my long sleeves and the gloves, and my lips.
 The burns on my thighs would make for some unpleasant riding the rest of the week, and then take a couple weeks to heal properly.

 By early afternoon, my butt started to hurt.
 To be somewhat expected, having spent most of the day in a bike seat.